keithgroup/qcjson/README.md

 - `-o`, `--overwrite`: Overwrite JSON file if it already exists.
 - `-r`, `--recursive`: Recursively find output files to make QCJSONs.
 - `-p`, `--prettify`: Indent JSON properties.
+- `--geom_split`: Geometries are in a separate file.
+  For some programs this is required and disables recursive operation (xtb).
 - `--save_dir`: Path to directory to store JSON files; for example, `--save_dir json_dir`.
   Defaults to current directory.
 - `--exclude`: Does not include file paths that have these strings in their path; for example, `--exclude bad bp86` will not include any files with 'bad' or 'bp86' in the path.